 Debunking the Social Stigma

-The most simple way to define herpes is as a virus which affects mostly the skin and also the nervous system of the person who has contracted it.
-There are two basic versions of the herpes virus.
+A simple way to define herpes is as a virus which affects mostly the skin but can also cause issues with the nervous system of the person who has contracted it.
+There are two basic types of the herpes virus.
 Herpes type 1 (also referred to as oral herpes) and herpes type 2 (also referred to as genital herpes).

 Herpes type 1 most commonly occurs around the mouth of the person affected in the form of cold sores or blisters, but can also be found in some cases of genital herpes.
 Most cases of genital herpes, however, are caused by the type 2 virus.
 Type 2 herpes are mostly found around the genitals and anus of the individual who has contracted the virus.